 - Klemmer’s research looks at the associations of victimization, discrimination, gender identity and gender expression on behavioral health outcomes including anxiety, depression and substance use.
 He hopes to promote understanding of human gender diversity, and influence social policy to accept and support LGBTQ people so that all can live well.
 Before entering doctoral studies, Klemmer was a prevention counselor and health educator in San Diego, California, focused on service provision to LGBTQ populations.
 He is a practitioner and certified instructor of yoga, and is interested in mindfulness in both clinical social work practice and within his personal life.

-Dan Green, LCSW, PhD Student
+Daniel C. Green, MSW, LCSW, PhD Student

-Joshua A. Rusow, MSW, PhD Student
+Joshua A. Rusow, MSW, PhD Candidate

 Shannon L. Dunlap, MSW, PhD Candidate,